This page focuses on the Live Track — our flagship offering.

 Teachers will have expertise in their subject and will prepare all lessons, teach the tutorial groups and mark all assignments.

-Extended assigment work will be set once a month for each subject to develop students' skills in essay and report writing, research, problem solving and exam technique.
+Extended assignment work will be set once a month for each subject to develop students' skills in essay and report writing, research, problem solving and exam technique.

 A special feature of Immanuel Online School is our small group tutorials.
 Recent experience suggests online classrooms of a typical school size or larger can struggle to maintain student engagement.
 Smaller classes with a maximum of 15 students allow for greater teacher and student dialogue and more time for teachers to ensure all students understand the topic being studied.